By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 A little anxiety can feel like a small cat rubbing on your leg, a bit of an annoyance but nothing you can’t handle.
 It can push you to try harder.
 It is the stage fright that keys up the performer to go all out and give the performance of their life.

 For others, Anxiety is the lion that keeps you off the stage of life.
 It is a terrifying disorder that tries to eat you alive.

 Anxiety disorders are the most common emotional problem in America.
 In any one year, approximately one in five Americans will have an episode of anxiety that is severe enough to interfere with their everyday functioning, an episode so severe they should go for treatment.

-Dictionaries define anxiety as a feeling, worry, nervousness, agitation, fear or apprehension.
+Dictionaries define anxiety as a feeling, worry, nervousness, agitation, fear, or apprehension.
 The symptoms can interfere with every system in the body.
-Anxiety symptoms are often mistaken for physical illnesses and send millions of people repeatedly to the doctor looking for a physical cause to an emotional problem.
+Anxiety symptoms are often mistaken for physical illnesses and send millions of people repeatedly to the doctor looking for a physical cause of an emotional problem.

 Now if you have a physical problem, by all means, see your doctor.
 But if the problem keeps changing, if the doctor can’t find anything wrong with you, then the problem may be emotional.
 That does not mean the problem is “all in your head” it is there, but it is everywhere in your body also, and there are treatments for anxiety.